sslupsky/zephyr-out-of-tree/boards/arm/arduino_mkr_1310/doc/index.rst

 Programming and Debugging
 *************************

-The Arduino Zero comes with a Atmel Embedded Debugger (EDBG).
+The Arduino MKR WAN 1310 comes with Atmel SWD.
 This provides a debug interface to the SAMD21 chip and is supported by OpenOCD.

 Flashing
 ========